 We had two glorious nights to enjoy Hvar.
 Being there in October seemed to be the perfect mix of mild weather and a notable lack of crowds.
 We were able to soak up Hvar’s charming boutique atmosphere at our leisure.

-Whether exploring the back streets of the medieval village or sipping coffee on the main square with Hvar’s notably well-heeled locals, this Dalmatian island exudes a delightful ambiance that makes you want to stay a little while longer.
+Whether exploring the back streets of the medieval village or sipping coffee on the main square with Hvar’s notably well-heeled locals, this Dalmatian island exudes a delightful ambience that makes you want to stay a little while longer.

-A leisurely morning ferry from Hvar to Split afforded us one last glimpse of the beautiful Dalmatian Islands from the sea and a wonderful view of Split as we sailed into Croatia’s second largest city.
+A leisurely morning ferry from Hvar to Split afforded us one last glimpse of the beautiful Dalmatian Islands from the sea and a fantastic view of Split as we sailed into Croatia’s second largest city.

 After a nice alfresco lunch, we enjoyed a private tour of the Diocletian’s Palace, the 3rd-century retirement home of the Roman Emperor.
 Step inside the atmospheric palace walls, or “Old Town” as it is mostly referred to, and you will find a thriving world or restaurants, bars, and shops.
 Life ticks along here as it has for thousands of years.

-Our local guide took us for a tour underneath the palace, here we got a true understanding of the grandeur of the Emperor’s vision when he ordered this city to be built.
+Our local guide took us for a tour underneath the palace; here we got a real understanding of the grandeur of the Emperor’s vision when he ordered this city to be built.

 A short detour inland, not far from the Bosnian border is one of Europe’s most stunning national parks, Plitvice Lakes National Park.
 Listed as a UNESCO World Heritage site, the park boasts 16 terraced crystalline lakes, laced together by a series of waterfalls within a densely forested park.
 The area also has some of the best hiking in Croatia.

 The mineral-rich waters deposit tufa on their journey down the rock canyon creating continually changing formations.
 A phenomenon known as petrified or tufa waterfalls.

 We spent a few hours strolling the park, working our way up the terrace of lakes with a local guide in tow.
-It really was a highlight to see this magnificent natural wonder in the full color of Fall.
+It was a highlight to see this magnificent natural wonder in the full colour of Autumn.

 A full day to explore the beautiful seaside resort town of Opatija.
-Even on a very rainy day, Opatija oozed the same kind of chic charm that obviously appealed Austro-Hungarian nobility.
+Even on a very rainy day, Opatija oozed the same kind of chic charm that appealed Austro-Hungarian nobility.

 Stunning belle-époque villas still dominate the town’s landscape, spruced up since the fall of Yugoslavia to bring back some of the grandeur of the Austro-Hungarian Empire.

 Opatija has always had a reputation as a genteel place to escape as reminisced by our lovely guide Maja.
 She remembered fondly coming to the seaside resort as a child to enjoy the beaches and grand hotels.

-Traffic restrictions mean all the areas surrounding the banks of the Ljubljana River, which divides the city’s old town from the commercial center, are free to be enjoyed by pedestrians and cyclists.
+Traffic restrictions mean all the areas surrounding the banks of the Ljubljana River, which divides the city’s old town from the commercial centre, are free to be enjoyed by pedestrians and cyclists.
 Perhaps this is why Ljubljana has been voted one of Europe’s greenest and most livable cities.

 After a private tour of Old Town, we were free to enjoy this delightful town on our own.
 For a small city, Ljubljana certainly packs a punch.
 No end of exceptional quality restaurants and cafes line the river and narrow streets of old town.

 Walk the riverfront and find the famous Dragon Bridge, not just a nod to the city’s coat of arms but also a protected technical monument.
-Soak up the atmosphere at the outdoor central markets or visit any number of the city’s galleries and museums.
+Soak up the atmosphere at the central outdoor markets or visit any number of the city’s galleries and museums.

 You know when you see a photo and instantly want to know where in the world this beautiful place could be?
 Lake Bled has this effect on so many.

 A spectacular view from Bled Castle above was only overshadowed by the serene boat ride to the church on Bled Island.
-Hand crafted pletna boats, a tradition passed down from generation to generation of local men row between the church and shore.
+Handcrafted pletna boats, a tradition passed down from generation to generation of local men row between the church and shore.
 Each son must learn how to build and to row the boats to keep the traditional alive.

 While we imagine the peak summer months must be busy in such a beautiful place, there was a peaceful calm while we were there.
 We could have believed nothing on Lake Bled happens above a whisper.

 What better place to finish two fabulous weeks working our way up the Adriatic Coast than in Venice, Italy’s most romantic city.
 We arrived in Venice via private water taxi, an indulgence in itself.

 First stop Murano Island, famed for its high quality glass production.
 For centuries, Murano’s glassmakers have handed down their craft, earning a reputation as the highest quality glass on the market.
 A demonstration of the technique confirmed why this is such highly prized glass.

-A cruise down the famous Grand Canal arriving in time to enjoy lunch at our leisure.
+take a cruise down the famous Grand Canal, arriving in time to enjoy lunch at your leisure.
 A lovely introduction to Venice.
 Then, an afternoon spent with a local guide on a tour of Piazza San Marco and the Basilica.
 After, our guide took us on a lovely stroll around Venice to capture the heart of this unique city.

 One final dinner to farewell our group and to enjoy our last evening in Venice.

 Four countries in two weeks on one of the best quality tours we have taken.
-Highlights for us were the high quality of arrangements and quality of experience in the itinerary.
+Highlights were the high quality of arrangements and quality of experience in the itinerary.
 For us, this equates to a value for money, quality experience.

 Discovery Tours by Gate 1 Travel 14 Day Dalmatian Islands, Croatia & Slovenia tours run between 01 April and end October.
 Peak season in these regions is between June and September.

-Small group of maximum 22 travelers guaranteed.
+Small group tour of maximum 22 travellers guaranteed.